Malls to reopen: What level 2 means for retail and hospitality

 "There will certainly be a bounce back in sales [under level 2] but it won't be to the levels of trading that we saw pre-lockdown.
 Customers are still going to be very cautious about getting out into shops but they can be assured that retailers will be doing their very best to have processes and systems in place to maintain good hygiene."

-Harford said many retailers had already sorted out Paywave and contactless payment options to be available within stores.
+Many retailers had already sorted Paywave and contactless payment options to be available within stores ahead of re-opening, Harford said.

 Retail NZ has been calling for physical stores to be permitted to open under level 3 lockdown, similarly to how Australia has allowed physical trade to continue.

-"If has taken us a very long time for us to get to this point and of course it is still potentially another week before anyone is actually allowed to open."

-The length of store closures to date had exacerbated what was already a "carnage situation", he said.
+He said the length of store closures to date had exacerbated what was already a "carnage situation" within the sector.
 "Even when stores open it won't be business as usual for a very long time and it will take retail businesses and hospitality businesses an extraordinary long time to recover from what has happened over the past couple of weeks."

+Marisa Bidois, chief executive of the Restaurant Association, said restaurants and cafes had welcomed the news of dining out being permitted under level 2.

+For some bars and nightclubs, however, the restrictions meant it was not likely these would open under the downgraded restrictions.

 - More to follow